Skip to main content

 The "family history" phenotype

 You have a family tree with multiple cancers but tested negative for known genes (BRCA, Lynch).
-You suspect something is going on, but standard tools (colonoscopy, mammogram) come back clean.
+You suspect something is going on, but standard tools (colonoscopy, mammogram) come back clear.
 Galleri casts a wider net.

 The "peace of mind" seeker